March 12, 2025

 Practical advice and next steps to support ongoing health and wellbeing.

-An end of therapy report is more than just a document; it’s a valuable resource:
+This report is more than just a document; it is a valuable resource.
+It provides a :

 Get in contact with a member of our team if you want to explore support options.